Sebastian-gthb/insert-OptROM-into-BIOS/README.md

    * handle HI and LO or one-chip-BIOS <-- solved!
    * error handling if files ar missing <-- solved!
    * automaticly found the BIOS call to the sub function "SearchOptionRomAndCall" <-- solved!
+   * placing the subfunction automaticly into free space in the BIOS ROM <-- solved!